blockful-io/aztec-connect-bridges/src/specs/balancer/BatchSwap/readme.md

 - The bridge is [synchronous](https://docs.aztec.network/how-aztec-works/aztec-connect/technical-intro#async-flow-explainer), and will always return `isAsync = false`.

-- The Bridge perform token pre-approvals to allow the `ROLLUP_PROCESSOR` and `ZAP` to pull tokens from it.
+- The Bridge perform token pre-approvals to allow the `ROLLUP_PROCESSOR` and `BATCH_SWAP` to pull tokens from it.
   This is to reduce gas-overhead when performing the actions.
 It is safe to do, as the bridge is not holding the funds itself.

 ## Can tokens balances be impacted by external parties, if yes, how?